smherwig/phoenix-librpc/README.md

 Makefile assumes that librho is installed in the user's home directory; if this is not the case, edit the `INCLUDES` variable at the top of the Makefile.

-To download and build the librpc, enter:
+To download and build librpc, enter:

 ```
 cd ~/src